Settings, configuration overview

 Encoding issues.
 Most of the configuration parameters are plain ASCII.
 Two particular sets of values may cause encoding issues:

-• The unac_except_trans parameter should be encoded in UTF-8.
-If your system locale is not UTF-8, and you need to also specify non-ascii file paths, this poses a difficulty because common text editors cannot handle multiple encodings in a single file.
+• The unac_except_trans parameter (meaning unaccenting exception translations) should be encoded in UTF-8.
+If your system locale is not UTF-8 (which is now very rare), and you need to also specify non-ASCII file paths, this poses a difficulty because common text editors cannot handle multiple encodings in a single file.
 In this relatively unlikely case, you can edit the configuration file as two separate text files with appropriate encodings, and concatenate them to create the complete configuration.